Unassuming And Tranquil

-Taiping translates to ‘everlasting peace’ and I can vouch for it indeed being a very tranquil place.
-It has an unassuming character which is probably why Taiping is largely unknown to international travellers.
-It holds no tickets on itself and seems happy to keep its quaint and old-fashioned charm a secret from the world.
+In Northern Malaysia, there is a lovely verdant town called Taiping.
+It translates to ‘everlasting peace’ and is an unassuming and tranquil place, largely unknown to international travellers.
+It holds no tickets on itself and seems happy to keep its quaint and old-fashioned charm a secret from the rest of the world.
+I recently visited this hidden gem.

-The town has slowly been developing in recent years which will in time, I’m sure, attract more visitors.
-With many new hotels being built, travellers now have lots to choose from, up to and including 4 star hotels.
+The town has slowly been developing in recent years.
+In time, I’m sure, it will attract a lot more visitors.
+With many new hotels being built, travellers now have lots of accommodation options to choose from, up to and including 4 star hotels.
 I recently stayed at the Novotel, a brand new hotel here, which has very comfortable suites and is centrally located.
-We enjoyed the lovely lap pool with views of the nearby hills.
-They have quite a good buffet on offer too.
+We enjoyed the lovely lap pool with views of the nearby hills in the background.
+They have quite a good buffet on offer too, with delicious local Malaysian cuisine, which I absolutely love.

 There are plenty of open-air restaurants and cafes for casual dining and quick meals of Chinese, Malay and Indian cuisine.
-(Note: I can’t call these places ‘alfresco’, as that means in literal terms ‘cool air’, which it definitely ain’t!)
+I won’t call these places ‘alfresco’ dining, as that actually means outside in the fresh air, which it definitely ain’t!

 Many, many new developments are popping up everywhere, such as shopping complexes, a new main railway station and cafe/restaurants, including chains like Starbucks, which make the city a more modern centre.
 However, many locals don’t want too much change, as they like the slow pace, quiet, and relaxed feel.
 That’s why they are here; because the price of living is still affordable for them and there are no traffic jams like the bigger Malaysian cities – a definite plus.
 Have a read of Kuala Lumpur, the capital of Malaysia.